zebscripts/AFK-Daily/.wiki/Installation.md

 1. Clone this repo and `cd` into it.
 2. Connect your device to the computer (or start your emulator of choice).
-3. Run `./deploy.sh` to generate [`config.ini`](https://github.com/zebscripts/AFK-Daily/wiki/Config) and change its values if necessary.
+3. Run `./deploy.sh -c` to generate [`config.ini`](https://github.com/zebscripts/AFK-Daily/wiki/Config) and change its values if necessary.
 4. Check the [[usage]] page on how to run the script (or run `./deploy.sh` again).
 5. Watch your device magically play for you.
 It's fun!
 I promise.